intel-iot-devkit/smart-retail-analytics/Jupyter/README.md

 ### Visualize on Grafana

-1. Start the Grafana server:
+1. Open a new tab on the terminal and start the Grafana server using the following command:
    ```
    sudo service grafana-server start
    ```